 Skin problems in dogs are more common than you might think.
 If your beloved canine companion develops a skin problem, there is usually nothing to worry about.
 Most of the time, a quick appointment with the vet is all that you need to get it treated.

 What are some common dog skin problems?

-NB: in many cases a magnifying can be a very useful tool to have around the home as it enables you to see any skin complaints up close.
+NB: in many cases, a magnifying can be a handy tool to have around the home as it enables you to see any skin complaints up close.
 With its aid, for example, you will be able to tell the difference between dandruff and a cheyletiella infection (described below).

 Dry Skin on Dogs